-'Lock Him Up': Trump Greeted With Boos And Jeers At World Series Game
+'Lock Him Up': Trump Greeted With Boos And Jeers At World Series Game 5

-Fresh off announcing the death of one of the world's most wanted terrorists, President Trump appeared at Game 5 of the World Series to find a crowd not eager to praise his achievement.
+Fresh off announcing the death of one of the world's most wanted terrorists, President Trump appeared at Game 5 of the World Series in Washington to find a crowd not eager to praise his achievement.

-When Trump's attendance was announced over the public address system at Nationals Park Sunday night, baseball fans greeted the president with loud boos and jeers.
-Sections of the ballpark chanted "Lock him up!" — a spin on Trump's refrain against Hillary Clinton that has remained common at his rallies even after the 2016 election.
+When Trump's attendance was announced and he was shown on the big screen at Nationals Park on Sunday night, baseball fans greeted the president with loud boos and jeers.
+Sections of the ballpark chanted "Lock him up" — a spin on Trump's refrain against Hillary Clinton that has remained common at his rallies, even after the 2016 presidential election.

 President Trump was booed loudly by the fans at Nats Park when he was shown on the big screen.— Adam Longo (@adamlongoTV) October 28, 2019